Mazherati/resume_md/README.md

 ### USB Oscilloscope with GUI in C++
 - Led a team of four to develop a cost effective oscilloscope, for students taking classes from home without access to lab equipment
 - Oversaw PCB design and parts selection to make sure costs did not exceed planned budget
-- Designed PCB circuitry, created device prototype, and developed GUI app and device firmware in C++
+- Designed PCB circuitry and created device prototype
+- Developed GUI app and device firmware in C++
 - Wrote user guide and manual in HTML with CSS styling, hosted on [Github][g1]

 ### Static Recipes Website in HTML